 I'm Ivan and I live in San Jose, California.
 I'm also a husband, a dad to four kids, and I ride my bike a lot.
-I've shot weddings and families professionally for over seven years now.
+I've shot weddings and families professionally for over a decade now.
 Here are a few things you should know about me and how I shoot.

 When I shoot weddings, I have two goals.